cailleanC1C/C1C-Recruitment/docs/ops/modules/ShardTracker.md

 personal thread named `Shards – <Display Name> [user_id]`, posts the embed there, and replies in the parent channel with a short pointer.

-Buttons live on every embed inside the user’s thread:
+Buttons live on every embed inside the user’s thread and are **locked to the thread owner**:

 - **Tab buttons** — Text-only Overview tab plus emoji-only shard tabs (Ancient/Void/Sacred/Primal) and a text Last Pulls tab.
 - **+ Stash / - Pulls** — open numeric modals on the active shard tab only.
-  + Stash increases stash without touching mercy; - Pulls reduces stash (floored at 0) and increments mercy (Primal increments both legendary and mythical).
+  + Stash increases stash without touching mercy; - Pulls reduces stash (floored at 0) and increments mercy.
+Primal pull logging increments Legendary and Mythical mercy separately so Mythical pulls no longer reset Legendary mercy.
 - **Got Legendary** — shard tabs only.
 Non-Primal resets the legendary mercy to zero; Primal opens a follow-up with Legendary vs Mythical to decide whether to reset only the legendary counter or both mercy tracks.